Here are the most coveted natural and clean foundations of 2023, expertly curated by Kristin Adams, a natural cosmetic industry expert.

 I’m sure you’ve had this experience…

-You order the same dish (sometimes even from the same restaurant) and it has the same ingredients but somehow tastes vastly different from what you remember.
+You order the same dish (sometimes even from the same restaurant) with the same ingredients but it tastes vastly different from what you remember.
 The waiter swears that nothing has changed, and the ingredients are exactly the same.

 In fact, if you look a little deeper, often what has changed is that they are now sourcing their ingredients from a different vendor (perhaps of different quality), they have a different chef preparing the dish or the method they are now using to cook it has changed.